myspotontheweb/fizzbuzz-model/README.md

 ## Build & Publish Locally
 1. Clone this repo
-2. Make sure you have Ant and Ivy installed correctly; if not follow the steps below under the **Ant/Ivy Setup** section
+2. Make sure you have Ant installed correctly
 3. In a terminal, navigate to the cloned directory
-4. Run `ant local-publish`
+4. Run `ant publish`
-5. Inspect your local Ivy cache (typically `~/.ivy2/cache/hotmeatballsoup/fizzbuzz-model/`) to verify it has been published
+5. Inspect your local Ivy repository (`~/.ivy2/local/hotmeatballsoup/fizzbuzz-model`) to verify it has been published
 6. Now, go to the [**fizzbuzz-app**](https://github.com/hotmeatballsoup/fizzbuzz-app) that depends on this model and follow the instructions in its README

 ## Ant/Ivy Setup